Model (art): Early modern

 Raphael's relationship was probably somewhat untypical, although the Autobiography of Benvenuto Cellini records his use, in both Rome and Paris, of servant girls as model, mistress and maid.
 However, when he broke with one he had difficulty in finding another model, and was forced to rehire her just to pose.
 Lorenzo Lotto records payments to prostitutes to pose in Venice in 1541, perhaps the earliest record of what long remained an option for artists.

 Art modeling as an occupation appeared in the late Renaissance when the establishment of schools for the study of the human figure created a regular demand, and since that time the remuneration offered ensured a continual supply.
 However, academy models were usually only men until the late 19th century, as were the students.
-The Académie royale de peinture et de sculpture only allowed female models, clothed, from 1759, and in London the students at the female branch of the Royal Academy of Art were only allowed to draw suits of armour to practise their figures until the later 19th century.
+The Académie royale de peinture et de sculpture only allowed female models, clothed, from 1759.
+In London the students at the female branch of the Royal Academy of Art were not allowed to study the undraped figure until the later 19th century.

-The status of nude models has fluctuated with the value and acceptance of nudity in art.
-Maintaining the classical ideals of Greece and Rome into the Christian Era, nudity was prominent in the decoration of Catholic churches in the Renaissance, only to be covered up with draperies or fig leaves by more prudish successors.
-The Protestant Reformation went even further, destroying many artworks.
-From being a possibly glamorous occupation celebrating beauty, being a nude model was at other times equivalent to prostitution, practiced by persons without the means to gain more respectable employment.
-The costumed models used to create historical paintings may not have been a distinct group, since nude studies were done in preparation for any figure painting.